 Incentives for FDI

-The purpose of a new Act on incentives for initial investment in Iceland is to promote initial investment in commercial operations, the competitiveness of Iceland and regional development.
-However, the Act does not apply to investments in companies which provide services on the basis of legislation on financial undertakings, insurance operation or securities.
+The purpose of the incentives for initial investment in Iceland is to promote initial investment in commercial operations, the competitiveness of Iceland and regional development.
+However, the incentives do not apply to investments in companies which provide services on the basis of legislation on financial undertakings, insurance operation or securities.